moesy/lambda.service.skeleton/README.md

 =====================================

-- Declare required binaries in requirements.txt
+- Declare required packages in requirements.txt
 - Build your application in the app/ directory
 - edit every file that ends in variables.tf inside of infrastructure/
 - Prepare deploy package